This restaurant-quality Chicken Broccoli Alfredo recipe is made with rich alfredo sauce, juicy chicken, and tender broccoli. It’s a delicious combo.

 - Cook the chicken.
 Season both sides of the chicken cutlets with salt and pepper.
 Then add olive oil to a large skillet over medium-high heat.
 Pan-fry the chicken on both sides until fully cooked, cut it into cubes, and set it aside.

-- Saute the garlic for the alfredo.
+- Saute the garlic for the homemade alfredo sauce.
 Now add the unsalted butter to the same skillet and bring the heat to medium.
 Add in the minced garlic cloves and stir for about 20 seconds, or until the garlic becomes fragrant.

 - Add the heavy cream and Parmesan.
 Next, pour in the heavy cream and let it come to a simmer.
 Then turn the heat off and stir in the grated Parmesan cheese.